ScilifelabDataCentre/RDM-guidelines/TEMPLATE_topic.md

 <!-- ## Resources
-Please find below resources concerning data transfer in form of training, guidance and/or tools.
+Please find below resources concerning --add title/topic--- in form of training, guidance and/or tools.

 {{< resources-per-page-topics >}}
  -->